rj33536/linkedin-message-sender/README.md

 # linkedin-request-sender
+This script will let you send messages to all your connections at specific company.

-To use this script, edit company, maxPages, message in linkedin.js
+To use this script, edit company, message in linkedin.js

 create a credentials.json file, put your credentials there :